-Examples of Good Practice Extent of Compliance Actions Required and authorised should be described with the roles of members, officers, external advisors and managers differentiated and specified. arrangements. the process for monitoring the actions, decisions and performance of external advisors and managers should be clearly stated.
-Non compliant.
-As detailed within Principle 4 (above).
-The opportunity to improve compliance levels here can be taken during 2015/16 in appointing a new investment Advisor and reviewing actuarial provision to the Fund the process by which the overall fund asset allocation has been determined should include reference to future investment return assumptions as to and to any asset/liability study undertaken.
+Examp oles of Good Practice Extent of Compliance Actions Required the roles of members, officers, external advisors and managers differentiated and specified. • the process for monitoring the actions, decisions and performance of external advisors and managers should be clearly stated.
+Principle 4 (above) there has been progress on As detailed within Principle 4 (above), there is now the opportunity to further improve compliance levels here using the clearer performance evaluation considerations that were included within the Advisor and Actuarial procurement processes. • the process by which the overall fund asset allocation has been determined should include reference to future investment return assumptions as to and to any asset/liability study undertaken.
 Fully compliant.
 This is clearly documented within the Funding Strategy Statement.
-The Fund could look to develop a clear monitoring link between the investment return assumptions used within actuarial valuations and actual investment returns from the relevant asset classes the mandates given to each manager should be described.
+None, though the Fund could look to develop a clear monitoring link between the investment return assumptions used within actuarial valuations and actual investment returns from the relevant asset classes. • the mandates given to each manager should be described.
 Fully compliant.
 Documented within SIP asset allocation table.
 (Section 4.4.1).
-None. fee structures should include the scale of charges in operation, whether ad valorum or fixed, and any performance element built in, stating the implications for risk control.
+None. • fee structures should include the scale of charges in operation, whether ad valorum or fixed, and any performance element built in, stating the implications for risk control.
 Non compliant.
 Though manager fees are fully documented within respective Investment Management Agreements they are considered as commercially sensitive information and thus not published in any of the Fund's statutory documentation.
 None.
-In line with Investment Management arrangements the Fund will continue to protect this commercially sensitive data and it will not be published unless requested under Freedom of Information legislation and then only with the manager's express permission. although there is no requirement to provide copies of the SIP to members, a copy should be made available on request and its availability should be made clear in the publication process.
+In line with Investment Management arrangements the Fund will continue to protect this commercially sensitive data and it will not be published unless requested under Freedom of Information legislation and then only with the manager's express permission. • although there is no requirement to provide copies of the SIP to members, a copy should be made available on request and its availability should be made clear in the publication process.
 Fully compliant.
-Availability both in hard copy and via the council's website is clearly stated in the document.
+Availability via the council's website is clearly stated in the document.
 None

 Examples of Good Practice Extent of Compliance Actions Required The Governance Policy and Compliance Statements must include information on whether the administering authority delegates the whole or part of its function to a committee, a subcommittee or an officer of the administering authority.
 If it does delegate functions, the statement must include: • the frequency of any meetings, the terms of reference, structure and operational procedures of the delegation. • whether the committee or subcommittee includes representatives of employing authorities (including non-LGPS employers) or members, and if so, whether those representatives have voting rights. • details of the extent to which a delegation (or absence of delegation) complies with CLG guidance.
 Where the statement does not comply with the guidance, the reasons for noncompliance must be given.
 A copy of the statement (or revised statement) must be sent to CLG.
 Fully compliant.
 The Fund's Governance Policy and Compliance Statements meet all these requirements.
-It is updated at least annually and a copy sent to CLG statement and updating as necessary There is
+It is updated at least annually and a copy sent to DCLG.
+None - other than ongoing monitoring of the statement and updating as necessary.